phetdam/c-npy-demo/c_numpy_demo/data/README.rst

 dfactor
    The option's discount factor.
 Note that these are approximate ballpark estimates based off of my own experience, as I do not have a model for calibrating discount curves.
-Discount factors are more important when it comes to longer-date options, so being accurate is not really an issue with current data.
+Discount factors are typically more important when it comes to longer-dated options, however.

 call_put
    +/-1 call/put indicator, where +1 for a call, -1 for a put.